|England to win Nations League||9/4||Bet365|

 A lot of tournament football boils down to luck and being in the right place at the right time – just as England were in Russia last summer.

 With a healthy-looking squad that breeds an impeccable amount of raw talent, Southgate’s men will be one of the underlying favourites for the tournament.
-Currently, just over a year out before the competition begins, they are priced at 7/1 with Coral to win their first major tournament since 1966.
+Currently, just over a year out before the competition begins, they are priced at 11/2 with 888Sport to win their first major tournament since 1966.